maniaplanet/documentation/08.maniascript/01.syntax-basics/docs.md

 log(BestPlayer.Login);                          // Will log Alice.
 Will also cost more CPU, for the alias has to be resolved.
 ```

-But there's a simpler way to do something similar
+But there's a simpler way to do something similar:

 ```
 declare BestPlayer = Players[0];    // Note the difference: I used = instead of <=>